ruslanlap/AccessibilityHelperFirefox/README.md

 - 📚 Documentation improvements
 - 🧪 Test cases

+For detailed guidelines on contributing to this project, please see our [Developer Guide](Developer.md).

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.